-Abstract.
-For many parameters of interest in the study or application of queuing systems either there are not theoretical results or, existing, they are very complicated what makes their utility doubtful.
-In this situation it is very common to use simulation methods in order to get useful results.
-Here a Fortran program to simulate infinite servers queuing systems is presented.
-Through it, some experiences are performed and the respective results are used to conjecture about some interesting quantities of those systems, mainly about the busy period.
+A FORTRAN program to simulate the operation of infinite servers' queues is presented in this work.
+Poisson arrivals processes are considered but not only.
+For many parameters of interest in queuing systems study or application, either there are not theoretical results or, existing, they are mathematically intractable what makes their utility doubtful.
+In this case a possible issue is to use simulation methods in order to get more useful results.
+In fact, using simulation, some experiences may be performed and the respective results used to conjecture about certain queue systems interesting quantities.
+In this paper this procedure is followed to learn something more about quantities of interest for those infinite servers queue systems, in particular about busy period parameters and probability distributions.

-Keywords: Infinite servers queue systems, simulation, busy period
+Key words.
+Infinite servers, queue, Poisson arrivals, simulation, busy period.